Projections

 What is a Projection?

 A projection transforms events into read model data.
-As events are recorded on the write side, projections consume those events and update the corresponding view, keeping the read model in sync with the domain state.
+As events are recorded on the write side, projections consume those events and update the corresponding view, keeping the read model eventually consistent with the domain state.

 Projections in Bounda